akraino-edge-stack/icn-nodus/README.md

 - Service Function chaining(SFC) support in Kubernetes
 - SRIOV Overlay networking (WIP)
 - OVN load balancer (WIP)

+Nodus is latin word for "knot".
+Nodus convergence multiple kubernetes networking use cases in a single network controller.

 ## How it works